james-langridge/personal-trainer-planner/README.md

 ## Personal Trainer Planner

-A single-tenant Next.js app for personal trainers to schedule and track events, and manage and invoice clients.
+A single-tenant Next.js app for personal trainers to schedule and track events, and manage and invoice trainees.
 Made in collaboration with and used in production by a real [personal trainer](https://www.fitforlifetrainer.co.uk/) (**PT**).

-> **Warning** `Client` in this context means the customer of the PT.

 ### Features

-- Shared calendar between PT and each client, editable by PT only.
+- Shared calendar between PT and each trainee, editable by PT only.
 - Three calendar event types:
-  - `Workouts`, created by PT, which clients can check as done.
+  - `Workouts`, created by PT, which trainees can check off as completed.
   - `Appointments`, with fees for billing.
-  - `Bootcamps`, which clients can check to confirm attendance.
+  - `Bootcamps`, which trainees can check to confirm attendance, if they have enough credits.
 - Appointment attendance and fee data is viewable in a monthly table.
-- Invoices can be generated and emailed to clients with a button click.
+- Invoices can be generated and emailed to trainees with a button click.
-- Mobile-friendly calendar list-view for clients with infinite scroll.
+- Mobile-friendly calendar list-view for trainees.
-- Custom forms via Contentful CMS, emailed to the PT when the client completes them.
+- Custom forms via Contentful CMS, emailed to the PT when the trainee completes them.

 ### Technology